What can you expect?

-You really just need to show up.
-But is you are shy or aren’t confident about doing this you can give us a holla and one of our friendly youth workers can make you feel comfortable and welcome.
+If you are shy you can give us a holla and one of our friendly Youth Workers will help you feel comfortable and welcome.

-The North Melbourne Community Centre is located at 49/53 Buncle Street North Melbourne.
-This is off Boundary Road North Melbourne.
+The North Melbourne Community Centre is located at 49/53 Buncle Street North Melbourne off Boundary Road.

-- the 402 bus which stops on Macaulay Road, near the Melrose Street shops
+- The 402 bus stops on Macaulay Road, near the Melrose Street shops

-- a 5 minute walk from the Macaulay train station
+- 5 minute walk from the Macaulay train station

 Is permission required?